Dale Berra: Early years

 Dale was named after Dale Mitchell, who had made the final out in Don Larsen's perfect game two months earlier, when he took a called third strike that was caught by Yogi.

 Berra was a highly sought prospect upon his graduation from Montclair High School in Montclair, New Jersey.
-He was drafted by the Pittsburgh Pirates with the twentieth overall pick in the 1975 Major League Baseball draft, and made his major league debut on August 22, 1977, at the age of twenty.
+He was drafted by the Pittsburgh Pirates with the twentieth overall pick in the 1975 Major League Baseball draft, and made his major-league debut on August 22, 1977, at the age of twenty.

 Pittsburgh Pirates

-Berra was a member of the 1979 World Series champion Pirates, though he did not receive an at-bat in the post season.
+Berra was a member of the 1979 World Series champion Pirates, although he did not play in the postseason.
 A third baseman in the minor leagues, Berra earned playing time at third, second and shortstop his first five seasons in the majors before being handed the starting shortstop job in 1982.
 That season, he enjoyed career highs in batting average (.263), hits (139), runs scored (64) and runs batted in (61).
 In 1983, he set the record for reaching base on catcher's interference with seven.

 New York Yankees

 Yogi Berra was named manager of the Yankees prior to the start of the 1984 season.
 Following the season, the Yankees acquired the younger Berra, along with Jay Buhner and Alfonso Pulido for Steve Kemp and Tim Foli, whom Berra had replaced as the Pirates starting shortstop.
-Dale became the first son to play for his father in the major leagues since Earle Mack who appeared in a total of 5 games for the Philadelphia Athletics from 1910 through 1914 under Connie Mack.
+Dale became the first son to play for his father in the major leagues since Earle Mack who appeared in five games for the Philadelphia Athletics from 1910 through 1914 under Connie Mack.
 Dale was batting .343 until his father was fired sixteen games into the 1985 season and replaced by Billy Martin.
 Under Martin, Dale was returned to a back-up infielder role, and his batting average fell to .229 for the season.

-The most notable play of Berra's career was a bizarre baserunning gaffe which also involved Bobby Meacham in an 11-inning 6–5 loss to the Chicago White Sox at Yankee Stadium on August 2, 1985.
+The most notable play of Berra's career was a bizarre baserunning gaffe involving himself and Bobby Meacham.
+It came in an 11-inning 6–5 loss to the Chicago White Sox at Yankee Stadium on August 2, 1985.
 With Meacham and Berra the runners at second and first base respectively in the seventh inning of a game tied at three, Rickey Henderson hit a ball that rolled to the farthest reaches of left-center field.
 When Meacham slipped between second and third base, both runners ended up approaching home plate in synchronized fashion, one on the heels of the other.
 After catching the relay throw from shortstop Ozzie Guillén, catcher Carlton Fisk tagged out Meacham to his right, then turned to his left just a split second later to do the same to Berra to complete the double play.
 Martin commented, "I've never seen that in grammar school, much less a major-league game."